jbinto/ansible-ubuntu-rails-server/README.md

 * Shouldn't have to SSH in to set postgres password in database.yml.
 * Only update the apt cache once every N. (60 minutes?
 24 hours?
 What if we need to force it? -- easy, use a update_apt_cache handler on all things that need it, e.g. added repos)
 * Create a Vagrant Cloud box with some or all of the Ansible steps already completed.
+* The stages are a little muddy.
+The current example targets only `RAILS_ENV=production`, regardless of whether it's Vagrant (dev) or DigitalOcean (could be staging, could be prod).
+Can easily edit the role as needed, but need to devise a better overall strategy.

 ## Sources / references